Texas: Politics

 In the 2014 Texas elections, the Tea Party movement made large gains, with numerous Tea Party favorites being elected into office, including Dan Patrick as lieutenant governor, Ken Paxton as attorney general, in addition to numerous other candidates including conservative Republican Greg Abbott as governor.

 Texas voters lean toward fiscal conservatism, while enjoying the benefits of significant federal investment in the state in military and other facilities achieved by the power of the Solid South in the 20th century.
 They also tend to have socially conservative values.

 Since 1980, most Texas voters have supported Republican presidential candidates.
 Austin, Dallas, Houston, San Antonio, and El Paso consistently lean Democratic in both local and statewide elections.
 Residents of counties along the Rio Grande closer to the Mexico–United States border, where there are many Latino residents, generally vote for Democratic Party candidates, while most other rural and suburban areas of Texas have shifted to voting for Republican Party candidates.

-As of the midterm elections of 2022, a large majority of the members of Texas's U.S. House delegation are Republican, along with both U.S. Senators.
-In the 119th United States Congress, of the 38 Congressional districts in Texas, 25 are held by Republicans and 13 by Democrats.
+As of the 2024 House of Representatives elections, a large majority of the members of Texas's U.S. House delegation are Republican, along with both U.S. Senators.
+In the 119th United States Congress, 25 of the 38 congressional districts in Texas are held by Republicans and the other 13 by Democrats.
 Texas's Senators are John Cornyn and Ted Cruz.
 Since 1994, Texans have not elected a Democrat to a statewide office.
 The state's Democratic voters are made up primarily by liberal and minority groups in Austin, Beaumont, Dallas, El Paso, Houston, and San Antonio as well as minority voters in East and South Texas.

 According to a study by the Cato Institute, Texas ranks last in personal freedom among the states, by factors including incarceration rates, cannabis laws, civil asset forfeiture policies, educational freedom, gambling laws, marriage freedom, and travel freedom.

 Lesser parties that have ballot access are the Green Party and the Libertarian Party.

 Criminal law

-Texas has a reputation of very harsh criminal punishment for criminal offenses.
+Texas has a reputation for very harsh penalties for criminal offenses.
 It is one of the 32 states that practice capital punishment, and since the US Supreme Court allowed capital punishment to resume in 1976, 40% of all U.S. executions have taken place in Texas.
 In 2018, Texas had the 8th highest incarceration rate in the U.S. Texas also has strong right of self-defense and self defense laws, allowing citizens to use lethal force to defend themselves, their families, or their property.
 Texas has one of the strictest abortion bans in the country.